majidkarimizadeh/openfass/README.md

 # faas-cli new <FUNCTION_NAME> --lang <TEMPLATE>
 faas-cli new node-hello-world --lang node12
 ```
-> Make sure in the `node-hello-world.yml` file you changed the `image` attribute and pointed it to the correct registry path, and set `imagePullPolicy` to `Never`.
+> Make sure in the `node-hello-world.yml` file you changed the `image` attribute and pointed it to the correct registry path.

 #### Build the function
 ```shell